f5devcentral/f5-agility-labs-nginx/docs/class14/module1/intro.rst

    #.
 In the pop up window set the Autostop Duration to 4 hours.
    #.
 Leave everything else default and click start.

-.. note:: The UDF pattern will take a few minutes to stand up.
+The UDF pattern will take a few minutes to stand up.
 In the meantime feel free to read through the Documentaion section of the pattern.

 Recap
 -----